drmiru/drmiru.github.io/_posts/2020-10-16-secure-your-DevOps-self-hosted-agents.md

 - Complex build/release tools which take just too long to be installed during pipeline runtime

 ## What about security?
-There are several areas you need to consider to DevOps chain secure and not a target for any attacker.
+There are several areas you need to consider to secure your DevOps chain and not becoming a target for attackers.

 ### General guidelines